St. Andrew's United Church: History

 The church originated from St. Andrew's Church, which was founded in 1830 as the first Church of Scotland congregation in what was then the town of York.
-The original St. Andrew's was located at the corner of Adelaide and Church Streets.
+The original St. Andrew's was located at the southwest corner of Adelaide (then as Newgate) and Church Streets.
 By the 1870s, it had become clear that a new church building was needed.
 The downtown core had moved westward, and most of the congregation wanted to shift in that direction as well, but a minority staunchly opposed the idea.
 With the congregation thus split, the majority moved in 1876 to a new structure at King and Simcoe streets that still exists today as St. Andrew's Church.

 The smaller part of the congregation stayed in the eastern part of town and became known as "Old St. Andrew's", and this church gave rise to the current St. Andrew's United.
 In 1878, the Old St. Andrew's congregation built a new church building at the corner of Jarvis and Carlton streets.
 With the formation of the United Church of Canada in 1925, Old St. Andrew's elected to join the new union, while St. Andrew's on King Street remained Presbyterian.

 Over the next decades, the number of United Church supporters in the downtown area decreased dramatically, and a number of congregations were consolidated.
 Today, St. Andrew's is the descendant of four other congregations.
 Westminster-Central United merged with St. Andrew's in 1950.
 The name was established as St. Andrew's, but the congregation left the Jarvis Street building and moved to the location of Westminster-Central, which was on Bloor near Yonge.
 The Jarvis Street building was sold to two Baltic Lutheran congregations, which were then quickly increasing in number in Toronto.
 They kept the St. Andrew name and continued until recently to operate as St. Andrew's Evangelical Lutheran Church.